PaulUniphics/uniphics-toe/README.md

 # uniphics-toe

-Uniphics: The Theory of Everything — Manuscript and Resources
+Uniphics: The Theory of Everything© — Manuscript and Resources

 By Paul Joseph Maley (October 27, 2025)

 *Dedicated to my loves Jennii and Rana*

-## Download the Full Manuscript
+## Download Chapter 1 of Uniphics: The Theory of Everything©
 [a href="Uniphics_Book_Manuscript_v1.1_November_04.pdf"]Download v1.1 PDF (240 pages)[/a]

 ## Key Predictions